Nonlinear elliptic equations with high order singularities: Hypotheses and main results

-Anisotropic equations as \eqref{intro eq02} are genuinely non-variational, even when diffusion is ruled by the Laplacian.
+Anisotropic equations as \eqref{intro eq03} are genuinely non-variational, even when diffusion is ruled by the Laplacian.
 Hence, the notion of solutions cannot be based upon the language of measures or distributions.
 Rather, the appropriate notion of approximating solutions rests upon the method of building up {\it physical} nonnegative solutions as the limit of positive ones.
 This is done by means of uniform estimates that do not depend upon the infimum of the solutions.
-We comment that, alternatively, one could consider nonsingular approximating equations, and obtain estimates that do not deteriorate as the smoothing parameter tends to zero.
-More precisely, given a real number $\phi \in \mathbb{R} $ and a positive parameter $\epsilon>0$, we define the continuous real cut-off function $\zeta_{\phi, \epsilon} \colon [0, \infty) \to [\epsilon^\phi,\infty)$ by
+We comment that, alternatively, one could consider nonsingular approximating equations,